ihavethatonvinyl/blog/content/essays/name-your-joy.md

 Something changed on that street in Dublin on that fateful day in April.
 What started as an amusing story to tell to anyone who would listen soon became a gateway to a bond that continues to this day.
 A bond that has reawakened my love for finding out about new music, which has led me to discover many new bands that I never would have known about before that most awkward of selfies.

 Over the past year, I have learned to look past that awkwardness to see the joy in the photo, the same joy I feel whenever I listen to Pillow Queens.

+*Jim Parisi lives in Washington, D.C., with his long-suffering wife, Beth, and Dolce, a spicy mix of boxer, pit bull, and Australian cattle dog.
+(Their two kids, Aidan and Nora, have flown the coop.)
+After a long career as an editor of  research products for the academic  market, he is setting out on his own as a freelance editor.
+He is a writer of various fictions and the occasional essay.
+Much of his free time is spent coaching Little League softball.
+He also plays a mediocre bass and has been known to make sounds that some species might recognize as music on the guitar.
+He grew up in New Jersey but urges readers not to hold that against him*

+*Previously by Jim Parisi: [You’re My Favorite Thing ](https://ihavethatonvinyl.com/essays/youre-my-favorite-thing/)*
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xHW-AIak3MQ?si=tgJ3_XDLXAeAlNTX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>